Kies op maat

 Medical Biology -Semester 2

-In the minor Medical Biology, we will focus on all the biological processes that occur in the human body.
+In the minor Medical Biology, we will focus on all the biological processes that are occurring on in the human body.
 You will learn in more detail about the pathways in a variety of cells and their different biological properties.

 In the theoretical modules you will for instance go into the two major pathways for triggering the blood clotting cascade, the pathology of our kidneys and livers and how autoimmunity and vaccines work.